lewismj/tiki_scala/docs/src/main/tut/datastructures/adjacencylist.md

 # AdjacencyList

 `AdjacencyList` associates each vertex in the graph with the collection of its neighboring vertices.
-Internally this is represented as a map with key being the vertex and values being its neighbours.
+Internally this is represented as a pair of maps (the graph and its reverse).
-The reverse graph is also stored as map.

 The functions provided are:

 - `children(v)` returns the child vertices of the vertex _v_.
 - `parents(v)` returns the parent vertices of the vertex _v_.

-- both functions will return an Option, None will be returned if _v_ does not exist in the graph.
+Both functions will return an Option, None will be returned if _v_ does not exist in the graph.

 ## Usage